gracefaz/Truepill-Pharmacy-Stock-Kata/README.md

 ## Installation

-Code is run within the Node.js environment.
+The code is run within the Node.js environment.

 ## Description